Save up to £970 per person with our re-opening sale

 Fly overnight to Delhi, India's rambunctious capital.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.

 A city equally chaotic and charming, Delhi grabs hold of you and doesn't let go!
 Spend a full day exploring the sights of Old Delhi: pass the colossal Red Fort, browse the bustling bazaar of Chandni Chowk, visit India's largest mosque, Jama Masjid, and take a Rickshaw ride to Khari Baoli, Asia’s largest spice market.
-Cross over into New Delhi to make a brief stop at India Gate, and visit Humayun's Tomb and the Qutab Minar, before some time to browse in Connaught Markets.
+Cross over into New Delhi to make a brief stop at India Gate, and visit Humayun's Tomb and the Qutab Minar.

 Drive to Agra, the home of the Taj Mahal.
 On arrival, visit the Itmad-ud-Daulah, nicknamed the Baby Taj, an exquisite marble tomb that predates the Taj Mahal and is thought to have inspired it.
 You'll also explore the hulking mass of red sandstone that is Agra Fort, which sits on the banks of the Yamuna River.
 The Fort was established in the 16th century but has been much added to over time, making it an eclectic mix of architectural styles.